RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

-We further consider the possibility that the wind parameter $\eta$ increases sufficiently for higher-metallicity stars to produce a population of metal-rich RR Lyrae.
-Indeed, high values of $\eta$ can quite efficiently produce RR Lyrae in almost all the Galactic components.
-However, some necessary cautions are needed in the interpretation of such results.
+We further consider the possibility that the wind parameter $\eta$ depends on metallicity and increases sufficiently for higher-metallicity stars to produce a population of metal-rich RR Lyrae.
+Some caution is needed to interpret such results.
 First, the relation between $\eta$ and the effective amount of mass lost depends on the assumed stellar evolution tracks. \cite{Tailo20} found that high values of $\eta$ (up to $0.65$~--~$0.7$) are required to explain the horizontal branch of the most metal-rich globular clusters (GCs).
 However, the maximum mass lost in their model is $0.3\,\mathrm{M}_\odot$.
 This value is consistent with $\eta<0.6$ in the MOBSE stellar models.
-In addition, it is important to stress that most of the analysed metal-rich ($\mathrm{[Fe/H]} >-1$) GCs in the \cite{Tailo20} sample are devoid of RR Lyrae (NGC5927 \citealt{Liller83}; NGC6352, \citealt{Alcaino71}; NGC6496, \citealt{Abbas15}; NGC6838, \citealt{McCormac14}) or contain few candidates that are likely interlopers (47Tuc, \citealt{Bono08}; NGC6304, \citealt{DeLee06}; NGC 6366, \citealt{Ferro08}; NGC6624, \citealt{Liller78}; NGC6367, \citealt{Escobar06}).
-The only metal-rich GC in the sample containing several confirmed RR Lyrae members is NGC 6441, for which an integrated mass loss of $\approx 0.25\,\Msun$ is required ($\eta \approx 0.5$).
-However, the RR Lyrae in this GC are peculiar objects with long periods consistent with the metal-poor population of field RR Lyrae \citep{AlonsoGarcia21,Pritzl00}.
-Figure~\ref{fig:etawind} also shows that for $\eta=0.65$ the formation efficiency in the Thick Disc is comparable with the formation efficiency for the stellar Halo at $\eta<0.65$.
-Given the large mass difference between the two components ($M_\mathrm{thick-disc}/M_\mathrm{halo}>15$), a large value of $\eta$ at the metallicity of the Thick Disc implies that the observed RR Lyrae stars should be mostly in the Thick Disc.
-Therefore, even the model with a varying wind parameter $\eta$ is inconsistent with the Galactic distribution of RR Lyrae.
+Assuming $\eta=0.65$, the RR Lyrae formation efficiency of the Thick Disc component ($f_\mathrm{RRL}\approx21\%$) is comparable to that of the stellar Halo for $\eta<0.5$ ($f_\mathrm{RRL}\approx20-40\%$).
+Given the significant mass difference between the two components ($M_\mathrm{Thick Disc}/M_\mathrm{Halo}>15$, see Table~\ref{tab:Besancon}), a large value of $\eta$ for the Thick Disc metallicity implies that the observed RR Lyrae stars should be mostly in the Thick Disc, in contradiction with the observations.
+Finally, no truly young population of RR Lyrae ($<7$ Gyr) can be produced through the Single Evolution Channel.
+Therefore, we can conclude that independently of the RGB wind-mass loss uncertainties, the Single Evolution Channel alone cannot explain the observed populations of young and metal-rich RR Lyrae stars.

-Finally, Figure~\ref{fig:etawind} clearly shows that no truly young population of RR Lyrae ($<7$ Gyr) can be produced through the Single Channel.
-Therefore, we can conclude that independently of the RGB wind-mass loss uncertainties, the Single Channel alone cannot explain the observed populations of young and metal-rich RR Lyrae stars.
+Assuming significant helium enrichment, the amount of mass loss required to form such young and metal-rich RR Lyrae stars can be reduced \citep{Marsakov2019}.
+Helium-enriched stars are likely observed in the so-called second-generation populations in globular clusters \citep{Caloi07,Tailo20,Dondoglio21} and the Bulge \citep{Minniti95}.
+Yet, there is no evidence of such stars in the Milky Way discs \citep{Reddy06,Karakas14} or He-enriched RR Lyrae stars in the Bulge \citep{Marconi18}, but see \citet{Savino20} for a different conclusion.